Zero-Down-Time/kubezero/docs/Upgrade.md

 - version bump, new app of app architecure

 ### Metrics
-- version bumps
-- all servicemonitor resources are now in the same namespaces as the apps
-- check all metrics still work

-### Calico
 - version bump

-### EBS
-- version bump

-### Istio
-- operator removed, deployment migrated to helm, cleanups
-- version bump to 1.8
-- no more policy pod by default
-- all ingress in dedicated new namespace istio-ingress as well as dedicated helm chart
-- set priorty class
+- all servicemonitor resources are now in the same namespaces as the respective apps to avoid namespace spanning deployments